Apprenticeships for Employers

 Why Choose Us?

 We are confident that our long track record of successful and innovative delivery, from school leaver to post-graduate level, provides the best and most comprehensive solution for the sector.
-Our core Solicitor programme has it its heart an LLB with a proven track record of excellence recognised in our Gold TEF award.
+Our core Solicitor programme has it its heart an LLB with a proven track record of excellence.

 We are committed to creating apprenticeship programmes that fit with your business, not the other way round.
 Our programmes are flexible and ensure that the content studied reflects your business needs, ensuring your employees have the appropriate knowledge and skills to enhance your firm.